 During the couple of times I did eventually stop at a Starbucks I made sure to only order an Americano*.
 Before I was pregnant I had gotten into the habit of drinking all my coffee black unless it was a latte, so it wasn’t extremely hard for me to get back into drinking these strong drinks with nothing in them.
 I think it helped a bit too.
 Coffee is a wonder drug (and sadly, probably something I need to add to my drop list), and can make a lot of things better when I am grumpy.

 I didn’t notice any headaches, though at the beginning of the week I was more lethargic and in need of an extra nap or two during the day.
 By the time Ash came home from work, I was very ready to pass Jai off to him so I could lay down and not think or move for an hour.
-By day 3 or so, I had a little more energy and by this morning (day 5), I had even more energy to do my running around without need of a nap.
+By day 3 or so, I had a little more energy and by this morning (day 5), I had even more energy to do my running around without the need of a nap.

-I also noticed that during my longer run on Thursday, I was able to keep up with my mom and felt less fatigued at the end of it.
+I also noticed that during my long run on Thursday, I was able to keep up with my mom and felt less fatigued at the end of it.
 I also felt motivated to go again this morning (though that would be off schedule).
 Me?
 Motivated to run off schedule?
 This really is unheard of – I hate running.

-When I was at the grocery story to make purchases for the family, I did make sure to review all the labels like I said I would: any time it was High Fructose Corn Syrup or unidentified form of “sugar,” I would move along.
-From my research they said that sugar is hidden in everything and it really is true.
+When I was at the grocery store to make purchases for the family, I did make sure to review all the labels like I said I would: any time it was High Fructose Corn Syrup or unidentified form of “sugar,” I would move along.
+From my research, they said that sugar is hidden in everything and it really is true.
 Sugar is everywhere.
 Foods that I normally love to eat, like certain types of crackers or even grab-n-go frozen meals…all contain sugar.
 I also made sure to avoid agave and honey.
 If it was sweetened with fruit juice or dates – I would be willing to grab it to consume.

 I will have to admit: these Target fruit snacks* were a lifesaver at night when I really craved sugar after Jai went to sleep.
 But something I am noticing as a I go further along in the week: I don’t feel the need to consume sugary products when I normally do.
 I mentioned that mid-afternoon and evening are some of my worse times for craving sweets and by Thursday night it wasn’t as necessary.
 I am hoping that this proves to be a more permanent thing.
 Having that craving indulged every once in awhile is fine, but I was making it a nightly thing.